 Indo-European studies involves the comparative philology of all Indo-European languages.
 Etymology Branches Comparative Textual Cognitive Synecdoche.
 A synecdoche (/sɪˈnɛkdəkiː/, si-NEK-də-kee; from Greek synekdoche (συνεκδοχή), meaning "simultaneous understanding") is a figure of speech in which a term for a part of something refers to the whole of something, or vice-versa.
 An example is referring to workers as hired hands.
 Similar figures of speech Synecdoche is a rhetorical trope and a type of figurative speech similar to metonymy—a figure of speech in which a term that denotes one thing is used to refer to a related thing.
 Indeed, synecdoche is sometimes considered a subclass of metonymy.

 It is more distantly related to other figures of speech, such as metaphor.
 More rigorously, metonymy and synecdoche can be considered sub-species of metaphor, intending metaphor as a type of conceptual substitution (as Quintilian does in Institutio oratoria Book VIII).
+Etymology Use Synecdoche is often used as a type of personification, by attaching a human aspect to a non-human thing.
 Etymology of the word currency.
 Kakistocracy.
 Article 730 - CPL - Mental Disease or Defect Excluding Fitness to Proceed.